 We are approaching one of the biggest shopping weekends of the year.
-Nearly 140 million people plan to shop over the four-day Thanksgiving weekend according to the National Retail Federation.
-Last year, the average shopper spent $423 over the Thanksgiving weekend.
+Nearly 136 million people plan to shop over the four-day Thanksgiving weekend according to the National Retail Federation.
+Consumers are projected to spend an average of $805 during the Christmas holidays in 2015.

 Here are ten tips to make this an affordable holiday season:

 - Make a budget and a shopping list.
-Start with what you spent last year and then keep a record of all gift purchases and holiday expenses--from postage stamps to the food for the office party.
+Start with what you spent last year and then keep a record of all gift purchases and holiday expenses–from postage stamps to the food for the office party.
 It is hard for shoppers to make a budget and easy to underestimate their spending.
-According to the National Retail Federation, the average holiday shopper will spend $737.95 on gifts, decorations, greeting cards and more, two percent less than the $752.24 they spent last year.

 - Change your shopping habits now before you get into the spirit of the season.
 If you can’t afford to pay off your credit card in November, then you can’t afford to add more to it in December.

 - The best way to stick to your budget and avoid impulse spending is to pay in cash.
 People who pay in cash spend less than those that pay with plastic.
 Paying cash is a painful reminder of how much things actually cost.

 - Verify the credit limit and your balance on every credit card you use.
 Charging to your limit can trigger a lower credit score and a higher APR.

 - If you are looking for a new credit card, this may be a good time to apply.
 If the card has a 0 percent introductory rate for purchases for a year or longer, you can use your card as a free loan for holiday spending.
 This is recommended only if you pay it off before the interest charges begin.